GilsonLabUCSD/pAPRika/docs/workflow.rst

 Defining Restraints
 -------------------

+.. figure :: _static/images/restraints.png
+   :figwidth: 550px
+   :align: center

 In APR calculations we apply restraints on the host (or protein) and the guest molecules.
-The restraints can be grouped into three different categories: (1) *static restraints*, (2) *changing restraints* and (3) *wall restraints*.
+The restraints can be grouped into four categories: (1) *static restraints*, (2) *varying restraints*, (3) *wall restraints* and (4) *positional restraints*.

 **(1) Static Restraints**

 Static restraints do not change during the whole APR process and do not affect the free-energy.
-We apply static restraints on the host (or protein) molecule to define a path for the guest molecule.
-The static restraints are a made up of a combination of *distance*, *angle* and *torsional* (DAT) restraints based on the choice of anchor atoms.
-For host-guest systems we need to define three anchor atoms ``[H1, H2, H3]`` and combined with three dummy atoms ``[D1, D2, D3]`` we apply a total of six static restraints on the host molecule (three for the translation and three for orientation).
+We apply static restraints on the host (or protein) molecule to define a guest molecule path.
+The static restraints are composed of distance, angle, and torsional (DAT) restraints based on the choice of anchor atoms.
+For host-guest systems, we need to define three anchor atoms ``[H1,H2,H3]`` and combined with three dummy atoms ``[D1,D2,D3]``, we apply a total of six static restraints on the host molecule (three for the translation and three for orientation).

-To generate a static restraint we use the function ``static_DAT_restraints``.
-As an example, to apply a distance restraints on ``D1`` and ``H1`` with a force constant of 5 kcal/mol/:math:`Å^2` we call
+To generate static restraints we use the function ``static_DAT_restraints``.
+As an example, to apply a distance restraint on ``D1`` and ``H1`` with a force constant of 5 kcal/mol/:math:`Å^2` we call

 .. code :: python